Monday, 10 June 2019

 We had a few minutes, literally only 15, to walk through the museum.
 The museum itself is very small, bordering on tiny, but does give some perspective to the battle.
 Additionally, the views from the museum are stunning and you can imagine the carnage that took place there 75 years ago.

+Even after multiple visits to Normandy, there is always something new to discover — new stories, new locations, and new people.
 All in all, this was a fantastic experience!
 I have been to Normandy many times and I am finding new things to see every time and I always meet some fantastic people.